Whittingham & Goosnargh Sports & Social Club

 • Outcome

-Hive have led the pre-application engagement with Preston City Council, engaging with both Planning & Design Officers to ensure Space & Place (the scheme’s Architect) were clear on design parameters and Council expectations.
-Hive have also led the public consultation strategy, which took place at the Club in 2022 and also involved meetings with the local Parish Council to understand the main priorities for the Club’s Members and nearby local residents to ensure the new facility would be successful and sustainable.
+Hive led the pre-application engagement with Planning & Design Officers at Preston City Council to ensure that the project team were clear on the design parameters and Council expectations.
+Hive also led the public consultation strategy, which included a public consultation event and meetings with the local Parish Council to understand the main priorities for the Club’s Members to ensure the new facility would be successful and sustainable.
+Following negotiations and addressing all statutory consultee comments, planning permission was secured which met the requirements of the S106 agreement for the wider Whittingham Hospital Site.
+The project is now set to move forward, transforming the site into a successful and sustainable facility that meets the needs and expectations of the community

 More Projects